Nanoscopy of surface polarization with oblique dipole orientations: Near-field characterization of uniaxial dipole sheets

 Near-field spectroscopy allows access to physical properties at sub-wavelength resolution.
 Several experimental techniques have explored this regime of electrodynamics, with s-SNOM being one of the most successful ones~\cite{chen2019modern}.
 It consists of shedding a focused laser source on the material under investigation, with a metallic tip in its proximity.
-The field back-scattered due to laser incidence on the tip-sample system will then be measured by a detector in the far-field region (relative to the tip and sample).
+The field back-scattered due to laser incidence on the tip-sheet system will then be measured by a detector in the far-field region (relative to the tip and sheet).
 By applying a mechanical oscillation to the tip at a frequency $\Omega$, the back-scattered field is modulated in time with components at integer multiples of $\Omega$.
-These components are probed by a detector in the far-field region, and signatures of tip-sample interaction in the near-field region can be identified through peaks within the demodulated far-field response.
+These components are probed by a detector in the far-field region, and signatures of tip-sheet interaction in the near-field region can be identified through peaks within the demodulated field measured in the far-field region.